V. S. Achuthanandan

-Velikkakathu Sankaran Achuthanandan (born 20 October 1923) is an Indian Communist politician who was the Chief Minister of Kerala from 2006 to 2011.
-At 82, he is the oldest person to have assumed the office.
+Velikkakathu Sankaran Achuthanandan (20 October 1923 – 21 July 2025), also known by his initialism VS, was an Indian communist politician, independence activist and writer who was the Chief Minister of Kerala from 2006 to 2011.
+At 82, he was the oldest person to have assumed the office.
+He was affiliated with the Communist Party of India (Marxist).
 He served as the chairman of Administrative reforms in Kerala with state cabinet rank from 2016 to 2021.
-He was also a former 3 times Leader of the Opposition of Kerala state.
+He served as Leader of the Opposition for 15 years which makes him the longest serving Leader of the Opposition in the Kerala Legislative Assembly.

 Achuthanandan was a member of the CPI(M) Politburo from 1985 until July 2009, when he was reverted to the Central Committee of the party owing to his ideological dispositions.

-Achuthanandan initiated various actions as the Chief Minister, including the demolition drive in Munnar which claimed back acres of illegally occupied land, the demolition drive in Kochi M. G. Road which claimed back the long lost shoulder of the road, anti-piracy drive against film-piracy, his struggle against the Lottery mafia in the state.
+Achuthanandan initiated various actions as Chief Minister, including the demolition drive in Munnar which reclaimed acres of illegally occupied land, the demolition drive on Kochi's M. G. Road which claimed back the long-lost shoulder of the road, anti-piracy drive against film piracy, and his struggle against the Lottery mafia in the state.
 He was instrumental in convicting former minister R. Balakrishna Pillai on charges of corruption.
 Achuthanandan also took the lead in promoting free software in the state, and especially in adopting free software in the public education system of the state.

 Early life

-Born on 20 October 1923 to Sankaran and Accamma in Punnapra, Alappuzha, Travancore (part of present-day Kerala state, India), he lost his mother when he was four years old and subsequently lost his father aged 11.
-This forced him to quit his studies after finishing 7th standard in school and college.
+Born on 20 October 1923 to Sankaran and Accamma in Punnapra, Alappuzha, Travancore (part of present-day Kerala state, India), he lost his mother when he was four years old and subsequently lost his father at the age of 11.
+This forced him to quit his studies after finishing 7th standard in school.
 He started working by helping his elder brother in a village tailoring shop.
 Later he took up the job of meshing coir to make ropes at a coir factory.
+Witnessing the exploitation of labourers and harsh conditions in the coir industry, Achuthanandan began organizing coir workers in the 1940s, which marked the beginning of his engagement with the Communist movement.

+He began organising coir factory workers under the leadership of Communist leader P. Krishna Pillai.
+He later played an active role in the Punnapra-Vayalar uprising against the Travancore princely state, during which he was arrested and tortured.
+His injuries included bayonet wounds on the soles of his feet,he was beaten till unconscious.
+The police thought that he had died so they took his body to Valiyachudukattu for cremation but the person who was cremating bodies noticed that he was alive, he was then taken to hospital and survived .He spent over five years in jail and more than four years underground.

 Achuthanandan was in the forefront of the land struggles in Kerala starting with the Alappuzha declaration in 1970 demanding implementation of the Land Reforms Act passed by the EMS Government in 1967.
 Later his activities as the leader of the Opposition in the Kerala Assembly had evoked good public response.